-- Upon request and with the approval of a department head or administrator, a supervisor may be granted temporary access to retrieve business-related information from the email account of an employee who is no longer employed with the College. - > Typically, for audit reasons and best practices, access is not extended to a separated employee's email account for more than a 30-day period.
+- Upon request and with the approval of a department head or administrator, a supervisor may be granted temporary access to retrieve business-related information from the email account of an employee who is no longer employed with the College. - Typically, for audit reasons and best practices, access is not extended to a separated employee's email account for more than a period of 30 days.